 The context of Paul's admonition is the relationship of believers (Christians) with unbelievers.
 Its most obvious application would be within the confines of marriage.

 Matrimony is, in a way, an agreement a man and a woman make to be yoked together in order to make their journey through life a bit easier to bear.
 Between them, they must bear the 'load' of maintaining a home, rearing children and so on.

 As a general principle, it is not a good idea for a Christian to be yoked (married) to a non-Christian.
 The beliefs and practices of a true Christian could easily be considered a constant irritant to the unbelieving spouse and thus strain the relationship.
 Furthermore, the habits and behavior of the unbelieving spouse, over time, could have a negative impact on the believer.

 Paul's teaching could also be applied to business relationships.
-It would be wise for a Christian to seriously consider a business partnership that would "yoke" them together with someone who is unconverted.
+It would be wise for a Christian to consider a business partnership that would tie themselves to someone who is unconverted.
 Such partnerships could lend itself to a believer compromising his conscience or otherwise going against Biblical standards of integrity, honesty and generosity.
-Choosing to be unequally yoked with someone who has a different standard of behavior is a risk that could ultimately prove costly.
+Choosing to be unequally tied with someone who has a different standard of behavior is a risk that could ultimately prove costly.